Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 ```

 ## Suggestions for configuring ExportSubnetwork
 5. Configure the Export Subnetwork rest API http caller to your desired tool parameters.
 Start with Pro, configure the GP tool, then run.
-Capture the paramteres using atool like Fiddler or Postman.
+Capture the paramteres using a tool like Fiddler or Postman.

-[HTTPCaller query string]: /image.png
+[^1]: _itals_ is alphanumeric, @value() is an attribute value from a feature in the data stream, ${} is a user parameter value configured at run time.

 [ExportSub GP pane]: /image-1.png

-[^1]: _itals_ is alphanumeric, @value() is an attribute value from a feature in the data stream, ${} is a user parameter value configured at run time.
+[HTTPCaller query string]: /image.png